sigsep/open-unmix-pytorch/README.md

 [![Latest Version](https://img.shields.io/pypi/v/openunmix.svg)](https://pypi.python.org/pypi/openunmix)
 [![Supported Python versions](https://img.shields.io/pypi/pyversions/openunmix.svg)](https://pypi.python.org/pypi/openunmix)

-This repository contains the PyTorch (1.6+) implementation of __Open-Unmix__, a deep neural network reference implementation for music source separation, applicable for researchers, audio engineers and artists. __Open-Unmix__ provides ready-to-use models that allow users to separate pop music into four stems: __vocals__, __drums__, __bass__ and the remaining __other__ instruments.
+This repository contains the PyTorch (1.8+) implementation of __Open-Unmix__, a deep neural network reference implementation for music source separation, applicable for researchers, audio engineers and artists. __Open-Unmix__ provides ready-to-use models that allow users to separate pop music into four stems: __vocals__, __drums__, __bass__ and the remaining __other__ instruments.
 The models were pre-trained on the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.
 See details at [apply pre-trained model](#getting-started).

 ## ⭐️ News

 - 14/02/2021: We released the new version of open-unmix as a python package.
 This comes with: a fully differentiable version of [norbert](https://github.com/sigsep/norbert), improved audio loading pipeline and large number of bug fixes.
-See [release notes](https://github.com/sigsep/open-unmix-pytorch/releases/tag/v1.1.0) for further info.
+See [release notes](https://github.com/sigsep/open-unmix-pytorch/releases/) for further info.

-- 06/05/2020: We added a pre-trained [speech enhancement model (`umxse`)](https://sigsep.github.io/open-unmix/se) provided by Sony.
+- 06/05/2020: We added a pre-trained speech enhancement model `umxse` provided by Sony.

 - 13/03/2020: Open-unmix was awarded 2nd place in the [PyTorch Global Summer Hackathon 2020](https://devpost.com/software/open-unmix).